pvnkot/ResumeCDK/README.md

 This project contains the CDK resources that will be used to build my personal website

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute my app.

 ## What sections will the resume page contain?
 - Technical Skills